What is Loom.exe, Is it Malware, and How to Uninstall it?

 How to check if Loom.exe is malware

-1. Press Ctrl + Shift + Esc simultaneously to open the Task Manager.
+1. Hit Ctrl + Shift + Esc together to pop open the Task Manager.

-3. Right-click on Loom.exe and select “Open file location”.
-This action will take you to the folder where the Loom.exe file is stored.How to check if Loom.exe is malware
+3. Right-click on Loom.exe and choose “Open file location”.
+This will show you where the file lives on your computer.How to check if Loom.exe is malware

 Related resource: How to Know Which Process is Using a File in Windows 11